timothyabbott/mosh_react/Notes.md

 			Total displayed in table and calculated after every addition/removal of an item.
 ## 57. Building ExpenseList
 ## 58. Building Expense Filter
+## 59. Building Expense Form
+Handy shortcut CMD +. allows you to use context options such as refactoring and fixing problems, such as. imports.